Managing Sight Loss sessions helped me learn new skills, even after seventeen years of being blind

 Now, some seventeen years later, I felt fairly well informed but had begun to realise how much had changed, mostly for the better, over the years and that I was out of date.
 So, I asked to participate in London Vision’s new series of virtual/phone sessions of the Managing Sight Loss course to refresh and learn new skills.

 How to access Managing Sight Loss sessions

 They are available free on Zoom, accessible for anyone with a computer, smartphone or just a landline.
 Plus, there is a wide range of dates and time slots for the one-hour sessions – meaning I could get to participate in nearly all of them, and I was so glad I did!

 The Managing Sight Loss course offers a variety of distinct sessions, each lasting just over an hour.
 The sessions focus on different topics and learning new skills such as:

 - Registration, benefits and rights

-- Getting out and about.
+- Getting around confidently and safely.